Happiness-Chung/TeleMorphor/README.md

 | MotionDirector | 93.7% | 93.3% | 85.2% |
 | MotionEditor | 75.3% | 81.2% | 79.9% |

-LPIPS-s, LPIPS-N, LPIPS-T, and CLIP, and newly defined LPIPS-B, LPIPS-P are used for quantitative evaluation (left table).
+LPIPS-S, LPIPS-N, LPIPS-T, and CLIP, and newly defined LPIPS-B, LPIPS-P are used for quantitative evaluation (left table).
 This work also conducted a user study (right table).
 The questions of the study were as follows: (1) Which video exhibits better alignment with the target motion?
 (M-A) (2) Which video better preserves the appearance of the source video?
 (AA) (3) Which video better aligns with the given text prompt?
 (T-A).
 A higher percentage represents the superiority of the results from our proposed method.

 **<i>Results Archive:<i>** [Google Drive](https://drive.google.com/drive/folders/1rt38TtxN_BhU_oEaX3AOGvqoRQgo7jfc?usp=drive_link)